Extending structures I: the level of groups: Introduction

 \section{Introduction}

 The present paper is the starting point for a study concerning what we have called the \emph{extending structures problem} or the ES-problem for short.
 The ES-problem can be formulated at the most general level using category theory language \cite{am-2011}.
-At the level of groups, i.e. corresponding to the forgetful functor $F: {\mathcal Gr } \to {\mathcal Set}$ from the category of groups to the category of sets, the ES problem has a very tempting statement:
+At the level of groups the ES-problem has a very tempting statement:

 \textbf{(Gr) Extending structures problem.} \textit{Let $H$ be a group and $E$ a set such that $H \subseteq E$.
 Describe and classify up to an isomorphism that stabilizes $H$ the set of all group structures $\cdot$ that can be defined on $E$ such that $H$ is a subgroup of $(E, \cdot)$.}